mostafa-abokhadra/backEndRef/nodeJs/0-intro.md

 > [!TIP]
 > - since C++ is great for lower level operations like file handling, database conncetions and network operations, by embedding V8 into your own C++ program you have the power to add all of that functionaliy in js
 > - the C++ program we're talking about is nothing but Node js

+### js runtime
+- js runtime is an environment which provides all the necessary components in order to use and run js program
+- js runtime consists of js engine, web APIs, Queue and events loop
+- V8 js engine which is a one component of js runtime consists of Call stack where js code get executed and memory to store the variables
+- web APIs refers to DOM, TIMERS e:g setTimeout and setIntervals, promises, and Browser storage that add functionality to the js engine but not a part of js lang itself, these api are provided by the browser
+- QUEUE is where asynchronous tasks wait before get executed
+- Event loop ensures that async tasks are executed in the right order